LokiMCPUniverse/servicenow-mcp-server/examples/usage-examples.md

 ### VS Code / Cursor

-When using with VS Code or Cursor, you can ask the assistant to:
+When using with VS Code or Cursor, you can:
 - "Check for any P1 incidents before I deploy this code"
 - "Create a change request for this deployment"
 - "Find the CI record for the server I'm deploying to"

-### Claude Desktop
+### Desktop Clients

-With Claude Desktop, you can:
+With MCP desktop clients, you can:
-- "Monitor my team's incident queue while I work"
+- Monitor your team's incident queue
-- "Draft a knowledge article about the issue I just resolved"
+- Create knowledge articles about resolved issues
-- "Update the CMDB with the new server I just provisioned"
+- Update the CMDB with newly provisioned servers

 ### Automation Scripts